7ynikos/7ynikos.github.io/blog/_posts/2025-11-13-no-wifi-for-a-week.md

 >"A WEEK WITHOUT WIFI?"

-honestly, think about it `connectivity` is the reason we are ever so distracted. constantly connected to people, not that it's bad but— to entertainment. entertainment is at our fingertips, several ways of stimulus. which leads to overstimulation, and no mindset is going to help us anymore, none of us have the will power for it.
+honestly, think about it `connectivity` is the reason we are ever so distracted. constantly connected to people, not that it's bad but— to entertainment. `entertainment` is at our fingertips, several ways of stimulus. which leads to `overstimulation`, and no mindset is going to help us anymore, none of us have the will power for it.
 I'm honestly unsure about myself into this experiment too.

 i average around 5 hours screentime per day, around which 2-3 hours are non-productive.